vangav/vos_backend/src/com/vangav/backend/images/README.md

 # images

-The functionality being provided by this package was originally implemented in C++ and porting is still work-in-progress.
-Stay tuned and keep your seat belts on, the performance will blow you away \m/
+> don't use: this utility's functionality is still incomplete

+> the utility is already implemented in C++ but the porting is still work-in-progress